A unifying approach to diffusive transport in annealed heterogeneous media: Simulation details

 \subsection{Continuous-time random walk (CTRW)}

-We consider a CTRW with a Gaussian jump PDF characterized by a diffusivity $D$ and the Mittag-Leffler distributed waiting times with the parameter $\alpha$ and timescale $T$ (see Sec.
-I.A).
+We consider a CTRW with a Gaussian jump PDF characterized by a diffusivity $D$ and the Mittag-Leffler distributed waiting times with the parameter $\alpha$ and timescale $T$ (see Appendix~\ref{appendix:CTRW}).
 The CTRW has been simulated by taking a diagonal covariance matrix with elements $C_{ii}=D\delta$.
-The matrix $J$ is constructed by generating a renewal process with Mittag-Leffler distributed waiting times with parameter $\alpha$ (Sec.~\ref{sec:expec_var_tot_num_jump} for a definition).
-Then each modulation $J_i$ is defined as the number of renewal events occurred between timestep $(i-1)\delta$ and $i\delta$.
-Parameters chosen are $D=1$, $\alpha=0.7$, $T=1$, and $\delta=1$.
+The matrix $J$ is constructed by generating a renewal process with randomly distributed waiting times.
+Then each modulation $J_i$ is defined as the number of renewal events occurred between timestep $(i-1)\delta$ and $i\delta$. {\clr We distinguish two cases: (i) CTRW-Pow model where the waiting time distribution is Mittag-Leffler with parameter $\alpha$ (Appendix~\ref{sec:expec_var_tot_num_jump}); other parameters are $D=1$, $\alpha=0.7$, $T=1$, and $\delta=1$; and CTRW-Exp where the waiting-time distribution is exponential, with parameters $D=1$, $T=1$, and $\delta=1$. }